 - 1. Dissertations submitted to the Graduate Division of Religion must conform to the latest edition of The Chicago Manual of Style (Chicago: University of Chicago Press). - 2.
 Do not use dissertations in the library as style guides. - 3.
 Before writing even one word of your rough draft, read the style manual thoroughly and follow it scrupulously as you write your rough draft. - 1.
 Note especially the chapters on "Preparing the List of Works Cited" and "Documenting Sources." - 2.
 Before writing one word of your rough draft, set up your document with the correct margins, tab stops (for indentations of paragraphs, block quotations, and footnotes), and pagination.
 From the beginning use the proper headings, subheadings, footnotes, and bibliography entries.
-You will save your first reader an enormous amount of unnecessary labor, and also save yourself an enormous amount of cleanup time at the end. - 3.
-If you need assistance with preparing your document with the proper margins, tab stops, paginations, etc., it is recommended that you make an appointment with the Instructional Technology Center for assistance.
-They will show you how to work with Word to use the built-in features for all of the formatting listed in 3.b. as you set up your document.
-It is crucial that you use these features rather than doing anything manually in your document (such as using the space bar instead of tabs for indenting).
-Keep in mind that you are responsible for this formatting, and that, while Instructional Technology Center staff is available to help you during the process, they cannot salvage or undo formatting that was not done correctly from the beginning, nor can they help with major last-minute problems.
-Please call them to make an appointment at (973) 408-4357. - 4.
+You will save your first reader an enormous amount of unnecessary labor, and also save yourself an enormous amount of cleanup time at the end. - 4.
 The following regulations should be observed.
 In case of any conflict, these supersede The Chicago Manual of Style.